nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/administering-your-project/direct-git-access.md

 Studio Direct Git Access is available to any customer benefiting from the branch management feature.
 To activate it, request it through a support ticket by indicating:

-- Who should be given access: username ?
+- Who should be given access: username?
-- Which access these people should obtain : read, write, force push, only designer files ?
+- Which access these people should obtain : read, write, force push, only designer files?
-- On which project(s) ?
+- On which project(s)?

 ## Feature Scope and Restrictions